-The total number of shares of all classes of stock that the Issuer has authority to issue is 220,000,000, initially consisting of 10,000,000 shares of preferred stock, par value \$.01 per share ("Preferred Stock"), 100,000,000 shares of Common Stock, par value \$.01 per share, and 110,000,000 shares of excess stock, par value \$.01 per share (the "Excess Shares").
+The total number of shares of all classes of stock that the Issuer has authority to issue is 220,000,000, consisting of 11,000,000 shares of preferred stock, par value \$.01 per share ("Preferred Stock"), 100,000,000 shares of Common Stock, par value \$.01 per share, and 109,000,000 shares of excess stock, par value \$.01 per share (the "Excess Shares").
 The Charter provides that the Board of Directors of the Issuer (as used herein the term "Board of Directors of the Issuer" includes any duly authorized committee thereof) may classify or reclassify any unissued shares of stock by setting or changing in any one or more respects the preferences, conversion or other rights, voting powers, restrictions, limitations as to dividends, qualifications or terms or conditions of redemption of such shares of stock.
-The terms of any stock classified or reclassified by the Board of Directors pursuant to the Articles shall be set forth in Articles Supplementary filed with the State Department of Assessments and Taxation of Maryland prior to the issuance of any such stock.
+The terms of any stock classified or reclassified by the Board of Directors pursuant to the Charter must be set forth in Articles Supplementary filed with the State Department of Assessments and Taxation of Maryland prior to the issuance of any such stock.

-The Company has authorized and issued 3,627,131 shares of Series A Cumulative Convertible Redeemable Preferred Stock, par value \$0.01 per share (the "Series A Preferred Stock").
-The Series A Preferred Stock can be converted into shares of Common Stock based on a formula as set forth in the

-Articles Supplementary (the application of such formula as of the date of this Prospectus yields a conversion on a one-for-one basis).
-Rights of holders of the Series A Preferred Stock include voting, dividend and liquidation preferences over the holders of Common Stock of the Company.
-The terms of the Series A Preferred Stock, including the preference conversion or other rights, voting powers, restrictions, limitations as to dividends, qualifications, or terms or conditions of redemption of the Series A Preferred Stock, are set forth in the Articles Supplementary filed as an exhibit on the Company's Current Report on Form 8-K, event date February 25, 1998, incorporated herein by reference.
-See "Incorporation of Certain Documents by Reference."
+The Company has authorized and issued 3,627,131 shares of Series A Cumulative Convertible Redeemable Preferred Stock, par value \$0.01 per share (the "Series A Preferred Stock"), and 5,487,471 shares of Series B Cumulative Convertible Redeemable Preferred Stock, par value \$0.01 per share (the "Series B Preferred Stock").
+The Series A Preferred Stock and Series B Preferred Stock can be converted into shares of Common Stock based on a formula set forth in the Articles Supplementary (the application of such formula as of the date of this Prospectus yields a conversion on a one-for-one basis for both the Series A Preferred Stock and Series B Preferred Stock include certain voting rights, and dividend and liquidation preferences over the holders of Common Stock of the Company.
+The terms of the Series A Preferred Stock, including the preference conversion or other rights, voting powers, restrictions, limitations as to dividends, qualifications, or terms or conditions of redemption of the Series A Preferred Stock, are set forth in the Articles Supplementary filed as an exhibit to the Company's